claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 # Montecarlo-simulation-of-neutrons
 Montecarlo simulaton of neutrons impinging in a polyvinyl toluene scintillator.

-All the code and informations are in the branch master.
+All the code and informations are in the branch *master*.

 To get this git repository please type on your bash: